Role of Topology in Relaxation of One-Dimensional Stochastic Processes

-We note that in a stochastic process with a nontrivial winding number, the exponent of the relaxation time and the cutoff phenomenon can be theoretically predicted from the overlaps of eigenvectors, which is also discussed in a previous study of the gap discrepancy problem \cite{Mori2020}.
-Let the left and right eigenvectors of $W$ be $\langle \phi_n|, |\psi_n\rangle$, which are normalized as $\langle \phi_n | \phi_n \rangle = \langle \psi_n | \psi_n \rangle = 1$.
-If the winding number is nonzero, the overlaps become $\langle \phi_n|\psi_n\rangle = \exp(-O(N))$ because of the skin effect.
-Thus, if we can regard the initial localized state as a single left eigenvector $|\phi_n\rangle$, the expansion coefficient of the corresponding right eigenvector $|\psi_n\rangle$ increases to $\exp(O(N))$.
-Then, the distance from the steady-state distribution is estimated as $d(t) = \exp(-\Delta\lambda t -O(N))$ with $\Delta \lambda$ being the real spectral gap.
-From the above discussion, the system-size dependence of the relaxation time is estimated as $O(N)$.
-Furthermore, since the relaxation does not proceed until the expansion coefficient becomes less than one, we can also expect the presence of the cutoff phenomena.
+The exponent of the relaxation time and the emergence of a cutoff phenomenon can be theoretically inferred from the expansion coefficients of the initial state with a one-site excitation \cite{Haga2021, Mori2020}.
+If the winding number is nonzero, because of the NHSE, the expansion coefficients $c_j(0)$ can be $\exp(O(N))$ in the right-eigenvector expansion of a localized initial state $p(0) = \sum_j c_j(0) |\psi_j\rangle$ with $|\psi_j\rangle$ being the $j$th right eigenvector.
+Meanwhile, if there is a nonzero spectral gap $\Delta \lambda \in \mathbb{R}$, it takes $O\left(\log[\max \abs{c_j}]/ \Delta\lambda + 1/ \Delta\lambda \right)$ time until the expansion coefficients $c_j(t)$ become small compared to that of the steady state.
+These two observations indicate the $O(N)$ dependence of the relaxation time \cite{Supple}.
+Furthermore, since the relaxation does not proceed much until the expansion coefficient becomes less than one, we can also expect the presence of the cutoff phenomena.
+We note that spectral gaps are directly related to the scaling of relaxation times through the NHSE in topological systems.
+We also discuss the $O(N^2)$ scaling of the relaxation time in a system with a zero winding number by a similar eigenvector expansion \cite{Supple}.

-\textit{Discussion.---} We showed that the nontriviality of the PBC winding number corresponds to the nonzero spectral gap under the OBC in translationally invariant and ergodic one-dimensional classical stochastic processes.
-Furthermore, the nontriviality of the winding number also corresponds to the system-size dependence of the relaxation time and the presence of a cutoff phenomenon in the transient regime.
-To define such a winding number of stochastic processes, we utilize a scale transformation of the transition-rate matrix.
+\textit{Discussion.---} We showed that the nonzero PBC winding number corresponds to the nonzero spectral gap under the OBC in translationally invariant and ergodic one-dimensional classical stochastic processes.
+Furthermore, the nonzero winding number also corresponds to the system-size dependence of the relaxation time and the presence of a cutoff phenomenon in the transient regime.